 Additions and deletions to the Comprehensive Plan are included below in underline/strikeout.
-Additional edits may be presented before final action by the Planning Commission.
+Additional edits to reflect the adoption of the new language below may be presented before final action by the City Council.

 There are a number of city policies in place to ease gentrification: